-California –-(Ammoland.com)- Governor Brown has filed a motion to dismiss a Federal lawsuit which seeks to overturn California's ban on openly carrying loaded firearms in public.
+California –-(Ammoland.com)- Governor Brown has filed a motion to dismiss a federal lawsuit that seeks to overturn California’s ban on openly carrying loaded firearms in public.

 If the lawsuit is successful, the recently enacted ban on openly carrying a handgun in public would be rendered unenforceable.

 The Federal lawsuit was filed by Charles Nichols the President of California Right To Carry on November 30, 2011.
 Governor Brown was delivered a copy of the lawsuit on December 5, 2011, and was asked to voluntarily respond to the lawsuit without having to be issued a summons.

 Governor Brown refused.
 He was formally served with a Federal summons last month.

 Governor Brown’s motion to dismiss claims that Federal Courts do not have jurisdiction to hear lawsuits seeking to overturn California gun control laws and therefore the case should be dismissed.

 In 2008, the United States Supreme Court issued a landmark decision affirming that the Second Amendment guarantees the right of individuals to carry firearms, particularly handguns for the purpose of self-defense.
 In 2010, the Court issued a subsequent decision applying the Second Amendment to all states and local governments.

 The US Supreme Court said that when weapons are carried in public, they must be carried openly.
 The High Court said that nothing in their decision should be construed as affecting long-standing prohibitions on carrying concealed weapons in public.